What is an Enantiomer?

 - Enantiomers are in every other respect chemically identical.
 A pair of enantiomers is distinguished by the direction in which when dissolved in solution they rotate polarized light either dextro (d or +) or levo (l or -) rotatory, hence the term optical isomers.

-- When two enantiomers are present in equal proportions they are collectively referred to as a racemic mixture that does not rotate polarized light because the optical activity of each enantiomer is canceled by the other.
+- When two enantiomers are present in equal proportions they are collectively referred to as a racemic mixture that does not rotate polarized light because the optical activity of each enantiomer is cancelled by the other.

 Structure of Enantiomers